Industry Marketing

 Meta for loan officers and mortgage brokers

-Meta is rarely a pure substitute for Search.
-It is stronger for education, retargeting, lead magnets, early-stage buyer journeys, refinance awareness and list-based nurturing where consent and platform rules allow it.
+Meta is not a like-for-like substitute for Search because the person does not need to enter a query before seeing an ad.
+It can support education, retargeting, lead magnets, buyer journeys, refinance awareness and list-based nurturing where consent and platform rules allow it.
 The creative should not imply that the advertiser knows a person's financial situation, credit status, income, debt level, family status or homeownership status.

 Useful Meta angles include: